Esophageal Cancer: Introduction

 Talking with your healthcare provider

-Thinking about treatment options may seem overwhelming.
+Thinking about treatment choices may seem overwhelming.
+Ask how you can learn more about your choices.
 Talk with your healthcare team and loved ones.
 Make a list of questions.
-Think about the benefits, risks, and side effects of each option.
+Think about the benefits, risks, and side effects of each choice.
 Talk about your concerns with your healthcare provider before making a decision.